-Section 2 describes marginal and joint entropy as well as relative entropy (also known as the Kullback-Leibler divergence) and mutual information.
-Section 3 gives a toy example and a weather data example.
-Section 4 concludes the paper.
+Section II describes marginal and joint entropy as well as relative entropy (also known as the Kullback-Leibler divergence) and mutual information.
+Section III very briefly mentions convolution based approximate entropy estimation.
+Section IV sketches some aspects of mutual information maximization.
+Section V gives a toy example as a proof of concept and a change detection example with DLR 3K camera [6], [7] images from two time points.
+Section VI concludes the paper.

-Parts of the abstract, the introduction, Section 2 and Subsection 3.1 are identical to sections in [6].
+Parts of the abstract, the introduction, Section II and Subsection V-A are identical to sections in [8].

-2. BASIC INFORMATION THEORY
+II.
+BASIC INFORMATION THEORY

-In 1948 Shannon [7] published his now classical work on information theory.
-Below, we describe the information theoretical concepts entropy, relative entropy and mutual information for discrete stochastic variables, see also [8, 9, 10, 11].
+In 1948 Shannon [9] published his now classical work on information theory.
+Below, we describe the information theoretical concepts entropy, relative entropy and mutual information for discrete stochastic variables, see also [10], [11], [12], [13].

-2.1.
-Entropy
+A. Entropy